marcin86junior/SearchEngineREST/README.md

 Issues
 ------

-	At the moment there are few issuse:

-	- There is bug that happens every 1/1000 - XLM package have no author (xc_author) - bug hard to catch - now it's fixed to ""
+	- (FIXED) There is bug that happens every 1/300.
+Bug hard to catch.
+XLM package have no author (xc_author).
+Now it's fixed to author="".
-	- Redis have diffrent time (-2h)
+	- (FIXED) Redis have diffrent time (-2h).
+Hours in settings are now -2h so it's correct.
-	- Wrong command for tests in Docker: docker-compose run web python3 manage.py test
+	- Wrong command in readme for tests in Docker: "docker-compose run web python3 manage.py test"
-	- Regresion: searching by author (second button) stoped working but /packageauthor=x@x.pl is still working